icdocsoc/emails/markdown/2017-10-13-netcraft-mailshot.md

     </h3>
 </center>

-Fancy taking out a new credit card or payday loan in some else’s name, but don't yet know enough about your victim?
-No need to root around in dustbins… steal data from thousands of people at once from a credit reference bureau!
+Netcraft is running a workshop where you can learn some of the opportunities that exist to make catastrophic mistakes when developing and maintaining a web application on the Internet.

+Until recently staff at a big three global consumer credit agency worth $tens of billions, joked that they were [one hack away from bankruptcy](https://www.bloomberg.com/news/features/2017-09-29/the-equifax-hack-has-all-the-hallmarks-of-state-sponsored-pros).
+Attempting to fulfil the prophecy, within 24 hours of the announcement that their credit scoring data on some 140 million people had been stolen, a feeding frenzy of class action suit lawyers had commenced to [sue the crap out of Equifax](https://www.theregister.co.uk/2017/09/08/lawyers_line_up_to_sue_equifax/).

+What sort of programming error can be that expensive?
+How much is it worth to the lawyers?
+And how much is a mistake like that worth to the hacker who finds it?

-You've found a web interface used by banks to perform credit reference searches, which contains detailed personal information of many hundreds of thousands of individuals in the UK.
-If you can find a way to extract some of this data, you're in the money.
+Your challenge is that you are looking at a credit agency's web interface holding credit information on hundreds of millions of people.
+If you can find a way to extract this data, it could sell for [$10-20 per person](https://www.bloomberg.com/news/articles/2017-09-15/equifax-hack-your-social-security-and-identity-are-for-sale).

-Unfortunately, the interface requires a login.
-Even as a top fraudster you don’t yet have any login credentials.
-Luckily for you the interface was implemented in a rush and there might be some implementation mistakes allowing you to extract personal information.
-As a seasoned fraudster, you have prior experience in breaching websites.

-Equifax's recent data breach between May and July 2017 resulted in the compromise of personal information for ~145.5m US citizens, along with at least 400k UK citizens.
-After their disclosure in September 2017, Equifax set up a website to help citizens determine whether they'd been included in the breach.
-This website also suffered from a number of flaws, with some browser vendors—including Google Chrome—classifying it as a phishing site.

-It was also disclosed in September that Equifax's Argentinian arm had left private data from 14,000 customers (and 100+ staff members) available to anybody who utilised default login credentials.

-Netcraft is running a workshop where you can learn how to find and exploit vulnerabilities in web applications, including server misconfigurations and programming errors.
-You will discover how simple errors can be used by criminals to exploit websites, ultimately resulting in large losses of data.

-Your challenge, after a short tutorial outlining and illustrating the concepts, is to compete against your peers to exfiltrate as much data as possible.
-Your objective is to identify vulnerabilities within the credit portal, exploiting these to steal personal information.
-Netcraft staff will be available to help.
+After a short tutorial outlining and illustrating the concepts, you will compete against your peers to exfiltrate as much consumer credit data as you can.

-To take part, bring your own laptop with a modern web browser.
-Swotting up on common web vulnerabilities and misconfigurations may improve your chances.
+To take part, bring your own laptop, equipped with a modern web browser and [Burp](https://portswigger.net/burp/freedownload).
+Swotting up on common web vulnerabilities and misconfigurations will improve your chances.

+Netcraft staff (including many DocSoc alumni) will be available throughout to help.

 Pizza and drinks will be provided at the event.
+In order to give an accurate idea how many staff Netcraft should bring and how much pizza we should buy, please press 'Going' if you intend to come.

+Netcraft's previous workshops have been [very popular](https://www.facebook.com/events/1498700670427466/).

+There will a free bar at the Union Bar after the competition.

-**This event does not require a ticket** - simply press 'Going' on the [Facebook event](https://www.facebook.com/events/1866631386986389/).
-As always, you must be a member of DoCSoc in order to enjoy this event.
+As always, you must be a member of DoCSoc in order to attend this event.
 Computing, JMC and EIE students are automatically members.